 VisualDx is a diagnostic clinical decision support and reference tool that combines high-quality, peer-reviewed medical images and expert information to support today’s internists and infectious disease physicians in the accurate recognition and management of disease.

 Physicians can input visual clues, symptoms, and patient history to develop a differential, or search a specific diagnosis or medication to confirm diagnostic thinking and review therapy recommendations.
 Click through use cases to see how it works.
-VisualDx covers over 1,200 pediatric and adult diagnoses represented by more than 25,000 images and is easily accessible from your laptop, desktop, iPad, or Android device.
+VisualDx covers over 1,300 pediatric and adult diagnoses represented by nearly 30,000 images and is easily accessible from your laptop, desktop, iPad, or Android device.

 Benefits for Internal Medicine